lambdamikel/LambdaSpeak3/README.md

 | &FF, &F2        | Get Mode Descriptor Byte                      | Same &F2 as in speech modes       |
 -------------------------------------------------------------------------------------------------------

 If the MP3 module is not soldered in directly, it is wise to use pin headers such that an FTDI cable or RS232 MAX level converter with DSUB9 RS232 socket can be hooked up to LambdaSpeak 3 directly:

 ![RS232 Connector](images/DSC08534.jpg)

 There is a simple `SERIAL.BAS` terminal program.
-If you ony want to receive but not send, simply press Enter.
+If you only want to receive but not send, simply press Enter.
 Note that the input buffer size is 256 + 268 bytes only.
 The sender needs to pause and give the CPC time to read the received bytes via the read cursor from the buffer, otherwise received bytes will get lost.

 ##### The 4 $ Catalex MP3 Module

 You can get it on Ebay for 4 USD.
 There is a demo program `MP3.BAS` on the [`LS300.DSK`](cpc/lambda/LS300.dsk).

 The MP3 directories and filenames on the micro SDCard to be played needs to follow certain conventions, check [the manual](manuals/Catalex_MP3_board.pdf).
 I successfully used it with an 8 GB FAT32 formatted SD card with a single root directory "01" and a couple of MP3 files named "001xxx.mp3" to "009xxx.mp3".
 There are certainly more possibilities for naming, but that worked for me.

 #### I2C Mode

 Currently, only the RTC module is supported.
 It is conceivable that an alternative firmware will be supplied in the future such that the I2C interface can be opened up to the CPC, in a generic way such that different I2C devices can be connected to LambdaSpeak 3 and hence the CPC.

 ##### The 6 $ DS3231 RTC (Battery Buffered Real Time Clock)